 11. Lead Generation Reps and Demand Generation Reps have different tasks and need different skills sets.
 The new rules of sales engagement require your demand generation reps and your sales reps to have different skill sets.
 Lead gen reps are often calling cold.
 Their scripts are different, their call volume is different and their personality is different from what is required by reps moving inbound leads forward.
 Demand gen reps are there to facilitate.
 Lead gen reps are there to put leads in the pipe.
 Be conscious of the difference and either train your lead gen reps in the new rules of sales engagement (so they are not creepy or overly assertive) or hire a different rep to move deals from Marketing Qualified to Sales Qualified.

-For a full overview of why we feel it makes strategic and executional sense to have your sales team involved in your sales content marketing strategy, strategic approaches to team integration and a road map for fluid communication we invite you to read the following blogs:
+For a full overview of why we feel it makes strategic and executional sense to have your sales team involved in your sales content marketing strategy, strategic approaches to team integration and a road map for fluid communication, and demand generation strategies we invite you to read the following blogs:

-If you have any questions about how Gabriel Sales can help you pull together a more effective demand generation program that is driven by your ROI statement, whether you are mid cycle or building a new effort, feel free to CONTACT US.
+If you have any questions about how Gabriel Sales can help you pull together more effective demand generation strategies that are driven by your ROI statement, whether you are mid cycle or building a new effort, feel free to CONTACT US.